WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 5- 10m (28.074 MHz)

-DX FT8 Transceiver has two RF Power Output Selection, HIGH RF POWER and LOW RF POWER which can be selected with the RF POWER Slide switch on the side of the transceiver.
+DX FT8 Transceiver has two RF Power Output Selection, LOW RF POWER and HIGH RF POWER which can be selected with the RF POWER Slide switch on the side of the transceiver.
+BAND   LOW PWR   HIGH PWR

 20m	   380mW	       823mW